 We have Yoga classes suitable for all levels because with Yoga you should always listen to your body and go at your own pace.
 Each day will be different but then that’s why it’s perfect for everyone.

 Check the Active Mind Body timetable for our next Yin Yoga class and come along to lower stress levels, increase stamina, improve lubrication and protect your joints.
-Remember you can always but a casual class pass for just $20 or trial our studio with our Introductory Offer of 10 days for $19!
+Remember you can always but a casual class pass for just $25 or trial our studio with our special Intro Offer of of Five classes for $50 – choose from Yoga, Barre, and Pilates Reformer Classes!